 Money Plant Growing Info

-Also known as Honesty, of the genus Lunaria, silver dollar plants are named for their fruit, with pods dry to flat silverish discs about the size of — you guessed it! — silver dollars.
+Also known as Honesty, of the genus Lunaria, silver dollar plants are named for their fruit, with pods dry to flat silverish discs about the size of — you guessed it — silver dollars.
 They hail from Europe and were one of the first flowers grown in the dooryard gardens of the New World for their pods and edible roots.
-They are members of the family Brassicaceae or mustard family, which is evident in their foliage: fast-growing single stems that can reach about two feet high with broad oval leaves that are coarsely toothed.
+They are members of the family Brassicaceae or mustard family, which is evident in their foliage: fast-growing, single stems that can reach about 2 feet (61 cm.) high with broad oval leaves that are coarsely toothed.

 Maybe those gardeners who consider the flower to be a pest have a valid argument.
 Once you learn how to grow money plants, they tend to become permanent additions to the landscape and pop up anywhere except where you wanted them.
 Even some experts refer to them in their money plant growing info as weeds.
 Shame on them!
 They certainly aren’t suitable for more formal gardens, but they can be a delight elsewhere.